ritechoice23/ritechoice23/README.md

 ### 👋 Hey there!
-I'm Daramola Babatunde Ebenezer, a software engineer and educator who has been in web development for more than a decade.
+I'm Daramola Babatunde Ebenezer, a full-stack web developer and software engineer for more than a decade with vast experience in PHP, Laravel, JavaScript, React, and Vue.js.

 ## Currently
 - ⚡ Working as a Full stack Software Engineer at [Landmark University](https://lmu.edu.ng/)